supercontainers/canopie-hpc/docs/cfp.md

 CANOPIE-HPC is a workshop focusing on containerization, virtualization, and other methods to implement user-defined, bring-your-own, or isolated software environments.
-Submissions will be peer-reviewed, and accepted papers will be published in IEEE  Computer Society.
+Submissions will be peer-reviewed, and accepted papers will be published by ACM.

 ### Important Dates

 * Submission opens:    June ??, 2025
-* Submission closes (hard deadline- no extensions):    August ??, 2025
+* Submission closes (hard deadline- no extensions):    August 15th, 2025
-* Papers decisions:    September ??, 2025
+* Papers decisions:    September 5th, 2025
-* Lightning talks decisions:  September ??, 2025
+* Lightning talks decisions:  September 12th, 2025
-* Camera-ready papers deadline:    September ??, 2025
+* Camera-ready papers deadline:    September 29th, 2025
-* Workshop date:    November ??, 2025
+* Workshop date:    November 17th, 2025

 **Note: Items are due at 23:59 “anywhere on Earth” on the specified date.
 Specifically, this is 23:59 IDLW, i.e., UTC–12:00.**